Fort Wayne International Airport: Project Gateway

 By 2019, the current terminal was handling record traffic, and it was time to expand in a way consistent with the Master Plan.
 In 2020, the airport announced Project Gateway, a significant terminal renovation, and expansion.
-The design, engineering, and building of Project Gateway will be led by Fort Wayne design-build firm Michael Kinder & Sons from 2021 to 2023, when work of the West Terminal will be completed.
-A second project, East Terminal, is planned for completion in early 2024.
+The design and engineering of the project was led by Mead & Hunt (www.meadhunt.com), a national architecture and engineering firm specializing in aviation; the construction phase was led by Fort Wayne construction firm Michael Kinder & Sons from 2021 to 2023, when work of the West Terminal will be completed.
+A second project, East Terminal, designed by Mead & Hunt with construction led by Clayco, is planned for completion in early 2025.
 A key component of Project Gateway West Terminal is to get the terminal’s jetway-enabled gates, dining, shopping, and services to par with modern standards, increase security from 2 to 4 lanes, and add a new inline baggage system.
 Project Gateway will go to all upper-level jetway gates, all able to handle jets such as the EMBRAER 175 and Airbus A220 that are expected to feature in the airport’s growth.
-Some gates will also handle Airbus A320 family and Boeing 737 aircraft, both of which will be used by Allegiant Air as they continue to buy used A320s and will be adding the Boeing 737 MAX in the Boeing 737-700 and 737-800 versions to the fleet in 2023.
+Some gates will also handle Airbus A320 family and Boeing 737 aircraft, both of which will be used by Allegiant Air as they continue to buy used A320s and will be adding the Boeing 737 MAX in the Boeing 737-7 and 737-8 200 versions to the fleet in 2023.
 The Greater Fort Wayne Aviation Museum will be digitized and accessible from the landside without security.

-The East Terminal, planned for 2023-2024, will add additional gates, dining, and shopping.
+The East Terminal, is planned for construction in 2023-2025, and will include new upper-level gates, dining, and shopping.
 A passenger U.S. Customs facility can be added to the facility, though there are currently no plans to make it part of Project Gateway, as plans for service to Mexico at South Bend International Airport continue to encounter setbacks and Fort Wayne wants to add one when timing is better for such types of services.
 Work to enable Project Gateway started in spring 2020 on a terminal ramp rebuild.
 The ramp rebuild was accelerated due to temporary low passenger traffic as a result of COVID-19, as more work could be done without disruption to operations.